L0wl/git2md/README.md

 ## 🙏 Acknowledgments

-Thanks to the developers of the `pathspec`, `nbconvert`, `nbformat`, and `PyMuPDF4LLM` libraries.
+Thanks to the developers of [repomix](https://github.com/yamadashy/repomix) and [git2txt](https://github.com/mrauter1/git2txt).

-Inspired by the need to easily document Git repositories for LLM-based workflows.
+The idea emerged from the need for universal and simplified repository documentation for LLM-based workflows.